lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 ## Installation

-If you want start by doing this (and then you're on your own :p) :

 - clone the repo in your remote scripts directory
 - create a .env.json file by duplicating the .env.example.json and fill it
 - create a python virtual env in ./venv, activate and `pip install -r .\requirements.txt`